IlijazM/tailwindcss-semantic-utilities/tailwindcss-semantic-palette/README.md

-# TailwindCSS Semantic Colors
+# TailwindCSS Semantic Palette

-TailwindCSS Semantic Colors is a plugin for Tailwind CSS v4 that abstracts colors into semantic colors, allowing you to reference colors by their intended meaning (such as `primary`, `success`, or `warning`) instead of specific color values.
+TailwindCSS Semantic Palette is a plugin for Tailwind CSS v4 that abstracts colors into semantic colors, allowing you to reference colors by their intended meaning (such as `primary`, `success`, or `warning`) instead of specific color values.

 ## Reason